A picture is worth 1000 complex ideas

 The VP was able to remove duplicated work, and move decision-making authority to one internal team, instead of letter a vendor have the final say.
 This sped up the production process and saved the organization money.

-Increase Resilience to Disaster
+Increase Resiliance to Disaster

 Disaster risk reduction has been a focus of the UN since 1999.
 The director of the proposed digital platform needed to ensure people globally could access content.